-- 1170--Teen Leaders-For 4-H members who have reached their 12th birthday by Aug 29th and not passed their 19th birthday by that date.
+- 1170--Teen Leaders-For 4-H members who have reached their 12th birthday by September 1st and not passed their 19th birthday by that date.
 Responsibilities (include but not limited to): - 1.
 Serve as teen judges and assistants. - 2.
 Display and arrange exhibits, watch exhibits, answer questions, and informally explain 4-H exhibits to the fair-going public. - 3.
 Assist with pre-fair clean-up of the CCE Building/4-H Snack Bar at the Fonda Fairgrounds. - 4.
 Participate in 4-H teaching, marketing and promotional activities. - 5.
 Participate in at least three time blocks (a minimum of 9 hours).

 An individual must not sign up for a teen leader time slot when he/she is already committed to work in the 4-H Snack Bar, make a presentation, or participate in an animal show.
 In the case of livestock, dairy, poultry/rabbits, and horse departments, teen leaders will only be scheduled to work during key events and activities when there is a specific need for assistance and only if they are not entered to participate in that particular activity.
 Failure to meet responsibilities can result in forfeiture of any premiums.
 TEEN LEADERS MUST EXHIBIT AT LEAST ONE ITEM/ANIMAL IN 4-H CLASSES TO RECEIVE A WRISTBAND PASS TO GAIN ADMITTANCE TO THE FAIR.
-TEEN LEADERS WILL NOT BE ISSUED DAILY FAIR PASSES BY CCE/4-H STAFF

-Premium Awards-for each 3-hour time block worked, may earn: Excellent, \$10.00; Good, \$8.50; Worthy, \$6.00.
-Award based on leadership, cooperation with educators/staff and leaders, rapport with public, and successful completion of responsibilities.
-Teen will receive a written evaluation for each time block worked.
+TEEN LEADERS WILL NOT BE ISSUED DAILY FAIR PASSES BY CCE/4-H STAFF Premium Awards-for each 3-hour time block worked: Excellent, \$10.00; Good, \$8.50; Worthy, \$6.00.
+Award based on leadership, cooperation with educators/staff and leaders, rapport with public, and successful

-1171-Teen Superintendents- 4 positions available in the Animal Science Exhibit Areas (Dairy, Horse, Livestock, Poultry/Rabbits),

-1 in the Cooperative Extension/4-H Building and 1 in the Snack Bar.
-For youth who have reached their 16th birthday by Aug 29th and not passed their 19th birthday by that date.
-Application included in the 4-H exhibitor book and due to the 4-H office by August 1st.
+1171-Teen Superintendents- 4 positions available in the Animal Science Exhibit Areas (Dairy, Horse, Livestock, Poultry/Rabbits), 1 in the Cooperative Extension/4-H Building and 1 in the Snack Bar.
+For youth who have reached their 16th birthday by September 1st and not passed their 19th birthday by that date.
+Application included in the 4-H exhibitor book and due to the 4-H office by August 2nd.
 Selected individuals must be available for at least 21 hours throughout the Fair Week to assist staff with fair activities and/or animal shows, coordinate teen leaders, errands and paperwork.
 Awards-Excellent, \$84.00; Good, \$73.00; Worthy, \$60.00.